risk-first/website/docs/risks/Dependency-Risks/Agency-Risk/Agency-Risk.md

 Coordinating a team is difficult enough when everyone on the team has a single [Goal](/tags/Goal).
 But other people and organisations you might be involved with have their own goals too.
 Sometimes their goals harmlessly co-exist with yours, other times they don't.
 Even the software systems we employ can often have goals that run counter to our own.

+In software development, we're not lending each other money, but we _are_ being paid by the project sponsor, so they are assuming [Agency Risk](/tags/Agency-Risk) by employing us.

+[Agency Risk](/tags/Agency-Risk) doesn't just apply to people: it can apply to _running software_ or _whole teams_  - anything which has agency over its actions.

+> "Agency is the capacity of an actor to act in a given environment...
+Agency may either be classified as unconscious, involuntary behaviour, or purposeful, goal directed activity (intentional action). " - [Agency, _Wikipedia_](https://en.wikipedia.org/wiki/Agency_(philosophy))

 In this section, we are going to take a closer look at how [Agency Risk](/tags/Agency-Risk) arises, in particular we will: